Édouard de Reszke: Stage

-The Reszkes performed in Warsaw and Russia.
-From Poland, the Reszkes were Russian citizens.
+The Reszkes then performed in Warsaw and Russia.
+As Poles, the Reszkes were Russian citizens.
 During the winter of 1889–1890, they were called to a command performance by the Tsar of Russia, which made Jean nervous.
 The performance, and other command performances, went well for the Tsar, who ennobled the Reszkes in appreciation.
-More than three decades earlier, their father Jan Reszke was exiled to Siberia in 1863 by the Russian government for his leadership role in the January Uprising; he was there five years.
+More than three decades earlier, their father Jan Reszke had been exiled to Siberia in 1863 by the Russian government for his leadership role in the January Uprising; he was there five years.

-They frequently performed together in the United States, beginning in Chicago then New York's Metropolitan Opera in 1891.
-They starred with Nellie Melba in Elaine by Bemberg.
+They frequently performed together in the United States, beginning in Chicago then, in 1891, at New York's Metropolitan Opera.
+They starred with Nellie Melba in Herman Bemberg's Elaine.
 Maurice Grau of Abbey, Schoeffel and Grau had a formula for winning casts: the Reszke brothers, Lassalle, Plancon, and two prima donnas.
 According to The New York Times, that period was considered the "golden days" of art and great voices.
 He and his brother were among the list of well-known opera singers from Poland.

 Reszke performed a wide range of roles in French, German and Italian operas, including works by Wagner, Verdi, Gounod, and Meyerbeer.
-In addition to his role as Mephistopheles, he was also known for his roles as Leporello, Sachs, and Hagen.
+In addition to Mephistopheles, he was known for the roles of Leporello, Sachs, and Hagen.

 A tall, genial man, Reszke possessed a big, smooth, flexible and ripe-toned voice that matched his imposing physique and extroverted personality.
 He had a "full, resonant bass, capable of sending forth notes of immense volume or those of the most tender quality.
-His appearance was that of a broad-shouldered giant, with fair skin and blue eyes, and his stage presence was imposing.
+His appearance was that of a broad-shouldered giant, with fair skin and blue eyes, and his stage presence was imposing".